-This algorithm is clearly O(N), since at least step 2° has a sum over N elements.
+The algorithm is clearly O(N), since at least step 2° has a sum over N elements.
 This sounds good, but remember that this means that we need N operations for every event, and probably want to simulate millions or billions of events.

-In case this is the bottleneck in terms of efficiency, it is possible to remake the algorithm to achieve below-N scaling for every event, even down to $O(\log_2 N)$ , using so called binning methods and recursive tree searches.
-We will not present these in detail here, since they belong more to the realm of computer science than physics, but if you start doing KMC on large scales, it is best to look into it.
+In case this is the bottleneck in terms of efficiency, it is possible to remake the algorithm to achieve below-N scaling for every event, even down to $O(\log_2 N)$, using so called binning methods and recursive tree searches.